-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Albion is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Albion is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Albion is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Albion who work in office and administrative support (14.95%), personal care services (11.27%), and food service (8.98%).

 Albion is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Albion in 2010 was $14,699, which is low income relative to Michigan and the nation.
 This equates to an annual income of $58,796 for a family of four.
 Albion also has one of the higher rates of people living in poverty in the nation, with 32.49% of its population below the federal poverty line.